drio/stravaKudos/README.md

 $ git clone https://github.com/drio/stravaKudos.git
 $ cd stravaKudos
 # NOTE: Depending on your installation, you will have to install tons of dependency libraries.
-# If you get a refine list for your apt-get command, please share it with me so I can add it to
+# If you get a refined list for your apt-get command, please share it with me so I can add it to
 # my makefile and other users will benefit from it.
 $ npm i
 $ EMAIL=foo@bar.com PASSWORD=foobar make